ayush51/tutorial/tutorial.md

 ###### Please note:

-Whilst the leader can hide their data inputs from the followers, the followers cannot hide their details from the leader.
+Whilst the leader can mask their data, and hide it from the followers, the followers cannot hide their data from the leader.

 <a name="blacklist_whitelist"></a>
 ##### Blacklisting and Whitelisting